Most Impactful Partnership in Preventative Healthcare

 • Judges are looking for a clearly-defined project scope and demonstrable outcomes

-• Evidence must relate to a project, ongoing or completed within the past 2 years up until the award entry deadline
+• Evidence must relate to a project, ongoing or completed within the past two years up until the award entry deadline

 Ambition